le-christine/SEI/Week2/Lessons/2-Tuesday/2-Functions-And-Scope/README.md

 </details>

 Did you get all that?
 JavaScript is actually doing a lot with a relatively small amount of code.
-Here are a couple ways to visualize scope in the above scenario.

 ---